poemm/WasmSecurityConcerns/README.md

 ### IEEE 754-2008 Floating-point arithmetic

+Floating-point operations may require special care for the following reasons.

-(1) IEEE 754-2008 operations need not be associative, so modern architectures can allow out-of-order execution of floating-point instructions, which can round to different results.
+(1) IEEE 754-2008 operations need not be associative, so modern architectures may allow out-of-order execution of floating-point instructions, which can round to different results.
+Some hardware has a bios switch to prevent out-of-order execution.

 (2) `NaN` can to have an arbitrary non-zero significand.

-(3) Some hardware offers less expensive floating-point instruction by default.
+(3) IEEE 754-2008 instructions may not be the most efficient, so some hardware offers optional short-cuts.
 Some hardware does not even support IEEE754-2008.

+A possible solution is to choose conformant hardware which executes instructions in-order, and to canonicalize `NaN`s.
+If that is not possible, it may be necessary to implement floating-point operations using integers.

 ### Resource Exhaustion

-The Wasm spec does not define a limit on code size, execution stack size, or any other object the runtime must maintain.
+The Wasm spec does not define a limit on code size, execution stack size, or any other runtime object.
 So system resources can be exhausted.
 Memory size is bound by the 32-bit address space.
+A solution is to have a verification step to limit resources known at compile-time, and to have run-time checks which limit recursion depth.